Australian, Solomon Islands ministers discuss China pact | Politics

 After details of a draft pact were released, Australia's minister for international development and the Pacific, Zed Seselja, flew to the Solomon Islands' capital Honiara on April 12 to unsuccessfully ask the government to abandon it.

-The centre-left opposition Labour Party said at the time that Payne, a more senior minister than Seselja, should have been sent instead.
+The center-left opposition Labour Party said at the time that Payne, a more senior minister than Seselja, should have been sent instead.

-Albanese has also criticised Morrison for not phoning his Solomon Islands counterpart Manasseh Sogavare since the pact was signed.
+Albanese has also criticized Morrison for not phoning his Solomon Islands counterpart since the pact was signed.
 Morrison has said he was following the advice of intelligence officials.

 The Labour Party has condemned the pact as Australia's worst foreign policy failure in the Pacific since World War II.